international-labour-organization/designsystem/packages/brand-assets/README.md

 # ILO Design System - Brand Assets

-Static brand assets (pngs, favicons, svgs, etc.) for use in digital and software products using the ILO Design System.
+Static brand assets for use in digital and software products using the ILO Design System.

 ## Installation